 What is WooCommerce?

 WooCommerce is an open-source eCommerce plugin for WordPress.
-Designed for small to large-sized WordPress eCommerce site, it allows you to leverage the most powerful content management system (CMS) to run your dropshipping shop.
+Designed for small to large-sized WordPress eCommerce sites, it allows you to leverage the most powerful content management system (CMS) to run your dropshipping shop.
 Many people choose to dropship with WooCommerce because of its simple installation, complete customization, and easy scalability.

 What is Shopify?

-Shopify is a close eCommerce platform that offers dropshipping store owners a package of services including payments, marketing, shipping and customer engagement tools to simplify the process of launching a dropshipping store for small merchants without worrying about the technical aspects of website management like web hosting, security, caching, etc.
+Shopify is a close eCommerce platform that offers dropshipping store owners a package of services including payments, marketing, shipping, and customer engagement tools to simplify the process of launching a dropshipping store for small merchants without worrying about the technical aspects of website management like web hosting, security, caching, etc.